Ladies and gentlemen, dear listeners, welcome to this special edition of Radio Renaissance.

 I would certainly say that he was on the path to greatness.

-And this despicable assassination has really shocked most people, uh, certainly the vast majority of Americans, I believe, but it's has certainly shocked me.
+And this despicable assassination has really shocked most people, certainly the vast majority of Americans, I believe.

-Uh I'm joined with Paul Kersey, who is just as shocked.
+I'm joined with Paul Kersey, who is just as shocked.

 I believe there are about 3,000 people there.

-I know you knew him personally, but if you don't mind, let us uh talk a little bit about what's known about the assassination.
+But if you don't mind, let us talk a little bit about what's known about the assassination.

 I think it's important, sir, that you use that word assassination.

-Charlie Kirk was uh a very important figure, and he was about to give a speech and participate in one of these open forum debates on a college campus in Utah.
+Charlie Kirk was a very important figure, and he was about to give a speech and participate in one of these open forum debates on a college campus in Utah.

-And we really don't know that much yet, because we certainly don't know much about the killer.
+And we really don't know that much yet because – We certainly don't know much about the killer.

-Yeah, uh somewhat to my surprise, the Commissioner of Public Safety in Utah says that they were able to track the movements of the shooter both before and after the assassination.
+Somewhat to my surprise, the Commissioner of Public Safety in Utah says that they were able to track the movements of the shooter both before and after the assassination.

-They say they've got good video of him, and they're working on certain technical problems to see if they can identify him with face recognition, it's that sort of thing.
+They say they've got good video of him, and they're working on certain technical problems to see if they can identify him with face recognition.

 And if that doesn't work, then they plan to release the video to the public.